 - Develop a sense of their own nationality and culture at the same time as developing a profound respect for the nationalities and cultures of others

-In Middle School we use the International Middle Years Curriculum (IMYC).
-The curriculum provides a balanced education that will equip young people for effective participation in the modern world.
+The IMYC is used in Middle School.
+It provides a balanced education that will equip young people for effective participation in the modern world.

 - It responds specifically to the needs of middle school students by providing independence and interdependence in their learning through discrete subject learning and themes.